tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/first_case.md

 </div>
 </details>

-## Next Steps: From Crashes to Silent Bugs
+## Next steps: from crashes to silent bugs

 **You've learned crash debugging!** You can now: